 And speaking of navigating these modern times, within the last year, some pretty interesting studies revealed that our modern, chronic levels of stress play a big role in more severe COVID-19 symptoms and is even linked to a higher risk of death from the virus.

-, in a study published in June 2020, researchers followed 400 patients who tested positive for COVID-19 and found that those with the highest cortisol levels (indicating greater stress) had a greater mortality risk than those with lower cortisol levels.
+As you may recall, in a study published in June 2020, researchers followed 400 patients who tested positive for COVID-19 and found that those with the highest cortisol levels (indicating greater stress) had a greater mortality risk than those with lower cortisol levels.

 In fact, patients whose cortisol concentration doubled were 42 percent more likely to die from COVID-19!